Bylaws

 SECTION ONE: RESPONSIBILITY

-Directors within the Administration shall be provided the authority and clearance to establish uniform policies and procedures within their domain, provided these policies and procedures are fair, equitable, and respectful, and are in keeping with any resolutions passed by the Assembly.
+Directors within the Administration shall be provided the authority and clearance to establish uniform policies and procedures within their domain, provided these policies and procedures are fair, equitable, and respectful, and are in keeping with any resolutions passed by the Organizing Committee.
+Any policy written by the Administration shall be approved by the Organizing Committee of a majority vote from the Organizing Committee.

-Members of the Administration may be paid, provided the rate of pay for the position has been previously approved by the Organizing Committee or by prior contract, and is accounted for within the current budget passed by the Assembly.
+Members of the Administration may be paid, provided the rate of pay for the position has been previously approved by the Organizing Committee or by prior contract, and is accounted for within the current budget passed by the Organizing Committee.

-To maintain and ensure consistency and clarity in all writings and documents published by the Organization, internally and externally, members of the Assembly and Welfare Council may request the assistance of the Administration in typing resolutions and policies.
-The Administration shall not independently create resolutions or policies under the sole jurisdiction of the Assembly or Welfare Council.
+To maintain and ensure consistency and clarity in all writings and documents published by the Organization, internally and externally, members of the Organizing Committee may request the assistance of the Administration in typing resolutions and policies.
+The Administration shall not independently create resolutions or policies under the sole jurisdiction of the Organizing Committee.
 The Administration may provide advice on resolutions and policies, but shall do so from an organization, administrative, or logistical perspective, and shall not comment nor advise on strictly political matters of any resolution or policy.

 SECTION TWO: COMPOSITION